dotrihoang2012/Gapps-Kapps-For-KaiOS/README.md

 ---

-*THIS README IS PROVIDED FOR RESEARCH AND DEVELOPMENT PURPOSES.
-I AM NOT RESPONSIBLE FOR ANY DAMAGE, DATA LOSS, OR BRICKED DEVICES THAT MAY OCCUR DURING OR AFTER THE FLASHING PROCESS — FOR ANY REASON.*

----

-If you have any errors or bugs, please email me at: dotrihoang2012@gmail.com
+If you have any errors or bugs while flashing or after flashing, please email me at: dotrihoang2012@gmail.com